Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Results

-In a single block we are currently limited by the number of constraints used in the circuit.
+In a single block, we are currently limited by the number of constraints used in the circuit.
 Verifying a proof costs _only_ ~600,000 gas so multiple blocks can be committed if needed.

 Using 2 blocks with on-chain data-availability (so that we are limited by the cost of data-availability):
-- => (8,000,000 - 600,000 * 2) / 7,616 = ~900 rings/Ethereum block = **~60 rings/second (worst case)**
+- => (8,000,000 - 600,000 * 2) / 7,616 = ~900 rings/Ethereum block = **~60 rings/second (worst-case)**

-Note again that these are worst case numbers.
+Note again that these are worst-case numbers.
 The data will contain a lot of zeros which will make it possible to commit more than 2 blocks/Ethereum block.
 In practice we expect this number to be closer to **~80 rings/second (expected)**

 Without data-availability we are limited by how many blocks (and thus by how many rings/block) we can verify in a single Ethereum block:
 - => 8,000,000 / 600,000 = ~13 blocks/Ethereum block